Axeln78/Axeln78.github.io/README.md

 ![Screenshot](Tool.png)

 Via the tool users can:
+- Select several different graphs corresponding to different weeks.
-- Change the layout of the graph
+- Change the layout of the graph.
-- Display / hide nodes on the basis of their degree and number of clicks per hour
+- Display / hide nodes on the basis of their degree and number of clicks per hour.
-- Display / hide edges on the basis of their length
+- Display / hide edges on the basis of their length.
-- Save SVG pictures or Gexf of the graph
+- Save SVG pictures or Gexf of the graph.
-- Sava PNG pictures of the activitiies of the nodes over a period of time
+- Sava PNG pictures of the activitiies of the nodes over a period of time.

 ### Packages: